meteor/meteor/packages/logic-solver/README.md

 #### Logic.Solution#evaluate(expression)

-Evaluates a Formula or Term to a boolean value under this Solution's assignment of the variables.
+Evaluates a Formula or Term under this Solution's assignment of the variables, returning a boolean value.
 For example:

 ```js
 solution.evaluate('A')